 Can You Qualify for Disability Benefits with Sleep Apnea?

 According to the American Academy of Dental Sleep Medicine, obstructive sleep apnea (OSA) affects approximately 25 million adults across the United States.
 Sleep apnea is a serious and disabling medical condition which can be fatal in rare cases.
 If you are unable to work because you suffer from severe sleep apnea, you may be able to qualify for monthly disability benefits through Social Security Administration programs like SSI (Supplemental Security Income) and SSDI (Social Security Disability Insurance).
-In this article, our disability attorneys will explain how SSA doctors evaluate claimants who suffer from sleep apnea.
+In this article, our New Jersey disability attorneys will explain how SSA doctors evaluate claimants who suffer from sleep apnea.
 If your claim is denied, our attorneys can help you appeal the initial decision.

 SSA Eligibility Requirements for SSI and SSDI